shivanshdave/2020-432/calendar.md

 6. Once you've submitted Project 1 to Canvas (due 10 AM on Thursday 2020-03-12), the next two deliverables are:
     - Homework 4, which is still due to Canvas on 2020-03-23 at 5 PM.
     - Reading through Chapter 12 of Spiegelhalter's ART before 2020-03-26.
 7. Everything else, including Quizzes 2 and 3, Assignments 5 and 6, and Project 2, and even the order in which we discuss new materials, are all subject to meaningful change.
-I hope to have all of that figured out by Tuesday 2020-03-17 at 5 PM.
+I hope to have all of that figured out by Monday 2020-03-16 at 6 PM.

 ## What Dr. Love will be doing...

-Starting at about 10 AM Thursday 2020-03-12, and continuing through Tuesday 2020-03-17, I will:
+Starting at about 10 AM Thursday 2020-03-12, and continuing through Monday 2020-03-16, I will:

 - work my way through the projects, and
 - plan for the rest of the semester (as if we'll never all be in the same room again during that time.)

-By **5 PM Tuesday 2020-03-17**, I intend to post a substantial update to this page covering the results of those two activities.
+By **6 PM Monday 2020-03-16**, I intend to post a substantial update to this page covering the results of those two activities.
 I ask you to be patient before that time, as I try to figure things out.

-*If you have a concern that you want me to be sure to address in what I post next Tuesday, please send that concern along via email.
+*If you have a concern that you want me to be sure to address in what I post on Monday, please send that concern along via email.
 I will of course follow the guidance of the University.*

 # Everything below this line is old and subject to change.
 See above.